Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-03/readme.md

 # Exercise 3: PostgreSQL migration to Azure Database for PostgreSQL Flexible Server

 Contoso Inc. is modernizing its infrastructure to improve scalability, security, and operational efficiency.
-As part of this initiative, the company plans to migrate its legacy [INSERT_NAME] application to Azure.
+As part of this initiative, the company plans to migrate its legacy DVD rental application to Azure.
 This application relies on a PostgreSQL database named `dvdrental`, which currently resides on an on-premises Linux VM.
 To ensure a smooth transition, Contoso will use the built-in migration service in Azure Database for PostgreSQL - Flexible Server to move the database to a managed Azure environment.

 In this exercise, you will use the [migration service in Azure Database for PostgreSQL](https://learn.microsoft.com/azure/postgresql/migrate/migration-service/overview-migration-service-postgresql) to validate the source database and perform a full migration to Azure.
 This approach allows Contoso to benefit from Azure’s built-in high availability, automated backups, and performance tuning features while minimizing downtime and manual effort.